Choosing a Therapy

 While You’re On the Wait List…

 Time spent on a wait list doesn’t have to be wasted time.
-Take the opportunities that arise to learn as much as you can, and begin to apply what you learn to the way you interact with your child.
+Take the time and opportunity to learn as much as you can, connect with others who have similar experiences, and begin to apply what you learn to the way you interact with your child.